 We have found out that Product Owners on our (software agency) side could often do that part much better than Product Owners on the client side or founders themselves.
 The particular skill set and experience that our Product Owners possess and improve but also because of the lower emotional bond to the founders’ product vision.
 Our Product Owners work closely with founders and other stakeholders to shape the requirements and define the minimal scope of work to go live.
 Still, they do this more methodically than emotionally.
 That cold judgment allows them to make better decisions on what needs to be done and what could wait for later.
 There is plenty of dialogue in that cooperation.
 Still, we are trying to empower our Product Owners as much as possible to make as many decisions as possible on their own since they are responsible for the budget allocation.

 Earning clients’ trust is not easy, but we are in a good position since we live from product development when our clients usually do it for the first (sometimes second or third) time.
 We are releasing a few products to production every year.

 Product Owner and Product Vision

 None knows the startup vision more than its founders.
 Thus communication and transparency are crucial.
-From the founders’ perspective, there is always a temptation to manage the product on their own.
-But on the other hand, if startups founders have time to play a full-time Product Owner role, the question is what other startup building aspects will suffer?
+From the founders’ perspective, managing the product independently is always a temptation.
+But on the other hand, if startup founders have time to play a full-time Product Owner role, the question is, what other startup building aspects will suffer?
 The day has only 24 hours.

 As mentioned above, going live is a process that should take up to a few months.
-That is just enough time to prepare the marketing, think about the company structure around the product, search for the next founding sources, build strategic partnerships, often gain proper licenses and permissions, etc. In our view, if founders have enough time to manage the scope and write down requirements, the chances for spectacular product success could be estimated as relatively low.
+That is just enough time to prepare the marketing, think about the company structure around the product, search for the next founding sources, build strategic partnerships, often gain proper licenses and permissions, etc. If founders have enough time to manage the scope and write down requirements, the chances for spectacular product success could be estimated as relatively low.

-So what do you think, is it worth to hire Product Owner for your startup?
+So what do you think?
+Is it worth hiring a Product Owner for your startup?